S-B-Iqbal/Inshorts-on-steroids/README.md

 - Fetch relevant News of your favourite football club.
 - Summarize and collate in a pdf format.
-- Send the Summary via mail to anyone.
+- Send the Summary via mail or Whatsappto anyone.

 ## Dependencies
 - requirements.txt